Behavioral Experiments in Health Economics

 Harrison, G. W., Lau, M. I., & Rutström, E. E. (2010).
 Individual discount rates and smoking: Evidence from a field experiment in Denmark.
 Journal of Health Economics, 29, 708–717.Find this resource:

 Harrison, G. W., Lau, M. I., & Rutström, E. E. (2015).
 Theory, experimental design, and econometrics are complementary (and so are lab and field experiments).
 In G. Frechette & A. Schotter (Eds.), Handbook of experimental economic methodology (pp. 296–338).
-Oxford: Oxford University Press.Find this resource:
+Oxford, UK: Oxford University Press.Find this resource:

 Harrison, G. W., & List, J. A. (2004).
 Field experiments.
 Journal of Economic Literature, 42, 1009–1055.Find this resource: